GodsWine/release-season-recommender/README.md

-## Is there a right time to release a sing to make it a Top 10 Hit??
+## Is there a right time to release a sing to make it a Top 10 Hit??🎵🎵🎵

+New to Data Science, as a fun project to test my skills and attempt to create a model whcih can advise a user when to release a sing based on its attributes :)

+📄 Project Summary🎵
+This project analyses Spotify playlist data and the UK Top 100 songs since 1952.
+The revised notebook, 251215 Final_Notebook (1).ipynb, guides users through the following steps:

+Imports and merges Spotify and UK Top 100 datasets.
+Cleans and standardises the data, including normalising song and artist names.
+Combines multiple sheets from the UK Top 100 Excel file into a single dataset.
+Merges datasets to identify which Spotify songs appeared in the UK Top 10.
+Converts and maps dates to seasons (Winter, Spring, Summer, Autumn).
+Performs exploratory analysis such as frequency distributions and summary statistics.
+Highlights top artists with the most UK Top 10 hits.
+Scales song duration for further analysis.

 ## Updated Notebook
 [View the revised notebook here](notebooks/251215%20Final_Notebook%20(1).ipynb)

+This data has then been used to create a fun model below!!

 # 🎵 Release Season Recommender
 Predict the best season for a music release based on audio features.